lhr-solar/BPS/Docs/source/How_To/coding-style.rst

     //YES BUENO
     if (function()) return;

-If functionality of code is affected by this (calling same function multiple time), then it is fine to have a variable for the return value.
+If the functionality of the code is affected by this (calling the same function multiple times), then it is fine to have a variable for the return value.

 ================